© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village (site of) at Denham Lodge is a scheduled monument protected by Historic England under reference 1006938.
 View the official record →

-The deserted village site at Denham Lodge is a medieval settlement whose abandonment reflects the social and economic upheavals of the later medieval period.
+The deserted village site at Denham Lodge is a medieval settlement that was abandoned sometime in the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006938.

 Deserted village (site of) at Denham Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006938.